In 2022, tuition for full-time students at Central College was $19,800 a year.

-Keep in mind, there could also be other costs associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Many schools offer ways so that those who may struggle to participate because of cost can get help covering these costs.
+Keep in mind, there could also be optional fees associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+Most colleges have ways for students who may struggle to participate because of cost can get help covering these fees.

-The total cost of transportation in college can really vary.
-Will you drive, fly, or take public transportation to school?.
-Will you need to pay to park on-campus?
-Is the campus easy to get around on foot?
+The cost of transportation in college depends on a few key factors.
+Will you take a subway, car or an airplane to get to school?
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus small enough that you can easily walk from class-to-class??
 Do you own a car, or will you need to use public transportation?
-All of these factors can drastically impact your estimated cost of transportation.
-At Central College, freshman are allowed to park on campus.
+All of these questions can drastically impact your estimated cost of transportation.
+Keeping in mind, first-year students are allowed to park a car on campus.

-A school's location can also have a big effect on your transportation budget.
+A school's location can also have a big effect on the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in an urban area is often costly, but there may be more trains, busses or low-cost flight options to actually get to school.
-The Central College campus is in a small town setting in Iowa, not far from Des Moines and Iowa.
+On the flip side, getting around in an urban area is often pricey, but there may be more buses, trains and affordable flights to actually get to school.
+The Central College campus is located in a small town setting in Iowa, not far from Des Moines and Iowa.

-Now, let’s do a rundown of all of the costs associated with college, to get a better idea of what is really costs to go to Central College.
+Now, let’s look at the breakdown of all expenses, to get a better estimate of what is really costs to go to Central College.